Washington DC · Operators

 What this work does not include.

 These belong with home counsel, US counsel, federal compliance consultants, registered lobbying firms, and US executive search partners.
-The firm works inside the parameters they set.
-When a marketing decision carries legal, regulatory, federal-procurement, or clearance implications, the firm flags it and defers before execution.
+GMA works inside the parameters they set.
+When a marketing decision carries legal, regulatory, federal-procurement, or clearance implications, GMA flags it and defers before execution.

 Frequently asked.

-The home register and the federal-procurement register are parallel registers.
+The home-market language and the federal-procurement register are parallel registers.
 The home brand keeps its home credentials, certifications, and home customer references in full.
-The US-facing site, deck, principal layer, and commercial cadence used in DC are rebuilt to lead with federal past-performance categories, FedRAMP, FISMA, IL2 to IL5, and CMMC posture, US DOD or US federal civilian customer architecture, US peer-set comparables among federal incumbents and federal challengers, and DC commercial cadence.
+The US-facing site, deck, owner layer, and commercial cadence used in DC are rebuilt to lead with federal past-performance categories, FedRAMP, FISMA, IL2 to IL5, and CMMC status, US DOD or US federal civilian customer architecture, US peer-set comparables among federal incumbents and federal challengers, and DC commercial cadence.
 Both voices operate in parallel.
-The principal learns which register belongs to which conversation.
+The owner learns which register belongs to which conversation.

-Defense and dual-use technology operators with US DOD-procurement targets, federal and critical-infrastructure cyber operators with FedRAMP, FISMA, IL2 to IL5, and CMMC posture targets, international firms entering US federal infrastructure programmes, NIH-adjacent biotech and medtech operators in the Bethesda corridor, and regulatory-adjacent commercial services.
+Defense and dual-use technology operators with US DOD-procurement targets, federal and critical-infrastructure cyber operators with FedRAMP, FISMA, IL2 to IL5, and CMMC status targets, international firms entering US federal infrastructure programmes, NIH-adjacent biotech and medtech operators in the Bethesda corridor, and regulatory-adjacent commercial services.
 Lobbying itself is regulated and is not in scope.
-Fit is confirmed in discovery, not in published sector lists.
+Fit is checked against the concrete US move, not published sector lists.

 Yes.
-A new DC subsidiary is a new commercial surface where the work is to build a federal-procurement-ready category anchor, US peer set, and US past-performance pathway from day one.
-An already-landed DC presence that is not gaining traction inherits an existing US-facing surface and a partial federal-procurement architecture, where the work is to read the gap between the architecture and the DC reader, then rebuild the layers that are leaking.
-Both routes start from the same discovery conversation.
+A new DC subsidiary is a new website, deck, and sales material where the work is to build a federal-procurement-fit category anchor, US peer set, and US past-performance pathway from day one.
+An already-landed DC presence that is not gaining traction inherits an existing US website, deck, and sales material and a partial federal-procurement architecture, where the work is to evaluate the gap between the architecture and the DC buyer, then rebuild the layers that are leaking.
+Both routes start from the same inquiry screening.

-With an inquiry through the contact form and a short discovery conversation.
-The firm runs three engagements: Market Entry Sprint (6 to 10 weeks), Cross-Border Build (3 to 6 months), or Group Partnership (monthly retainer, 12-month minimum).
-Fit and pricing are confirmed in discovery, not published.
+With an inquiry through the contact form and an inquiry screening.
+GMA runs three engagements: Market-Entry Marketing Sprint (6 to 10 weeks), Cross-Border Marketing Build (3 to 6 months), or Global Marketing Partnership (monthly retainer, 12-month minimum).
+GMA confirms fit and pricing after the inquiry screening.
+Public prices are not listed.
 DC operator engagements often begin as a Sprint when one federal category is in play, and as a Build when multi-channel federal-procurement architecture is the scope.

 Further on DC and the US corridor.